 “The homeless need housing”.
 This is something that Bob Bell, innovator and President of Wike (Pi Manufacturing) and a City Councillor in Guelph, Ontario, Canada, has heard on a number of occasions.
-The homeless often move around the urban environment with a trailer containing all their belongings, towed behind a bicycle or by hand, and these individuals are left to sleep on the street or in tents.
+The homeless often move around the urban environment with a bike trailer containing all their belongings, towed behind a bicycle or by hand, and these individuals are left to sleep on the street or in tents.
 This way of life is precarious, especially in in the Canadian climate.
 The thought kept going through Bob’s mind that there must be a solution to this housing issue.
 Add in Bob’s values of sustainability and reuse, and an old shipping container on the Wike property with a stiff door that was no longer practical to use for storage, and an idea came to mind: what if this discarded container could be given another life and help the lives of some unfortunate people in our community.
-The idea grew and developed into a new product -“The Tiny Town”, a small collection of container homes for the homeless that have heating, a bathroom, bed, and kitchen, and can provide shelter, community, and security at a low cost.
+The idea grew and developed into a new product -“The Tiny Town”, a organized collection of container homes for the homeless that have heating, a bathroom, bed, and kitchen, and can provide shelter, community, and security at a low cost.

 Steel containers can’t be broken, and they can be power washed and spray painted when someone moves out.
 Tiny Town container homes are functional, have low maintenance costs, and offer other efficiencies.
 Furthermore, containers can be moved when needed.
 A 10-unit Tiny Town can be built with services running underneath and down the middle.
 Furthermore, an 11th container can function as an office and kitchen for support workers, creating a simple and practical community support system.